Queensland Road Danger Map Roche Legal

 The most dangerous roads in Runaway Bay

-6 crash black spots in Runaway Bay over the last 10 years, ranked by the number of people injured.
+6 crash black spots in Runaway Bay over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Runaway Bay ranks #279 statewide.

 44